sunnygirlzyq/Donglab.github.io/content/authors/Jiahao Cheng/index.md

 ---
 # Display name
-title: Jiahao Chen
+title: Jiahao Cheng

 # Full name (for SEO)
 first_name: Jiahao
-last_name: Chen
+last_name: Cheng

 # Username (this should match the folder name)
 authors:
-  - Jiahao Chen
+  - Jiahao Cheng

 # Is this the primary user of the site?
 superuser: false

 # Role/position
+role: |
-role: Master Student, started Sept.
+  Master Student,started Sept.
 2024
+  Bachelor of Mechanical Engineering, School of Aerospace Engineering, Tsinghua University.

 education:
     - course: Bachelor of Mechanical Engineering